 I HEREBY CERTIFY that I am an employee of Leonard Law, PC, and a copy of the foregoing document was electronically filed with the Clerk of the Court for the Nevada Supreme Court on today's date by using the Nevada Supreme Court's E-Filing system (E-Flex).
-Upon the Clerk's docketing of this case and e-filing of the foregoing document, participants in the case who are registered with E-Flex as users will be served by the E-Flex system.
-Others not registered will be served via U.S. mail at the following addresses on March 16, 2022.
+Participants in the case who are registered with E-Flex as users will be served by the E-Flex system and others not registered will be served via U.S. mail at the following addresses.